MarioChao/pie-hiking-plugin/Log.md

 TODO:
 - Simplify code for activators (ex: touch, zone).

+## [v1.3.6] Lighting small fix | 2025/12/21

+Last applied lighting config is now stored & retrieved from `UpdateLighting`.

+Server-sided lighting update is now applied on each client separatedly (tweened), then applied on the server instantly.

 ## [v1.3.5] Lighting zones + UIUtil invisible + Small fixes | 2025/12/20

 Added `LightingZones`, client-sided zones that change the lighting according to a child "LightingConfig" `ModuleScript`.